joinpursuit/8-0-github-lab/questions.md

 What does "ES6" stand for?

 ```
 ES6 is the 6th version of ECMAScript
 ```

 What company famously used the phrase "Don't be evil" in their code of conduct?

 ```
+Google
 ```

 What English mathematician and writer is often regarded as the first computer programmer?